Four ways to reduce non-specific reactions

 Example 1 for reduction of non-specific reactions

-Removal of the Fc region of a secondary antibody (to produce Fab fragments) reduces false positive results caused by antibody binding to the Fc receptor.
+Removal of the Fc region of a secondary antibody (to produce Fab fragments) reduces false positive results caused by Fc receptor binding to the Fc region.

 Removal of the Fc region of a secondary antibody (to produce Fab fragments) reduces false negative results caused by Fc-specific antibodies.